 For purposes of the statements of cash flows, the Organization considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.
-At December 31, 2022 and 2021, the Organization had amounts held in STFIT accounts that are considered to be cash equivalents.
+At December 31, 2023 and 2022, the Organization had amounts held in short-term federal investment trust (STFIT) accounts that are considered to be cash equivalents.

-Pledges Receivable
+Accounts and Pledges Receivable

-The Organization uses the allowance method to account for uncollectible pledges receivable.
+The Organization uses the allowance method to account for uncollectible receivables.